 API

-For a hands-on experience and quick start with the Takaro API, please visit the interactive API documentation.
-This page allows you to explore the API's endpoints, make test requests, and view responses in real-time.
-It's a great resource for both learning and debugging.
+For a hands-on experience and quick start with the Takaro API, visit the interactive API documentation.
+You can explore endpoints, make test requests, and view responses in real-time.

 Authentication